bubble-framework/bubble-framework/README.md

 - Tears down resources for all bubbles across your project repository
 - This command will remove:
   - AWS infrastructure, including the CloudFront distributions, S3 buckets, and Lambdas provisioned for each bubble.
-Lambda functions often require additional wait time before they are able to be deleted, so the `bubble teardown` command should be executed a day or two after `bubble destroy` in order to remove any remaining Lambdas
+Lambda@Edge functions often require additional wait time before they are able to be deleted, so the `bubble teardown` command should be executed a day or two after `bubble destroy` in order to remove any remaining Lambdas
   - `{repo-name}-PreviewApps` DynamoDB table that was used to track all the bubbles in your repo
   - Bubble-related workflow files in your local project directory's `.github` folder
-  - You may now also choose to manually remove the `.github` folder from the `main` branch of your GitHub repository
+- Once this process is complete, you may now also choose to manually remove the `.github` folder from the `main` branch of your GitHub repository

 _See code: [src/commands/destroy.js](https://github.com/jjam-bubble/bubble-framework/blob/main/src/commands/destroy.js)_